-We have noted 47 new noise complaints in Table E2 (26 in Yorkshire and 21 in Northeast), a reduction of 30% from the 67 recorded in 2020/21.
+We have noted 47 new noise enquiries in Table E2, in line with the volumes reported in 2021/22.

 Where reported in the Regulatory Year under report, DNOs must provide details of any Non-Undergrounding Visual Amenity Schemes undertaken.

 We can confirm that we have no non-undergrounding visual amenity schemes to report.